 The New Zealand sea lion risk assessment focused on the two best known breeding populations, occurring at the Auckland Islands and Otago Peninsula.
 For the Auckland Islands population, the greatest risks were identified as disease (Klebsiella and hookworm), commercial trawl fishing, male aggression, trophic conditions (prey availability), and entrapment and death in mud wallows.
 Addressing any one of these risks was considered inadequate to resolve the population decline that is evident at the Auckland Islands.
 Instead, the assessment showed that a holistic view to addressing risks is required.

 Management measures developed and implemented to manage fishing interactions with associated species are informed by the risk assessments described above.
 Species-specific actions are described in threat management plans, which have been completed for the New Zealand sea lion and Māui and Hector’s dolphins.
 Actions include area-based restrictions on fishing activity and increased monitoring of commercial fishing activities in some areas.
-Additional mitigation measures have also be put in place, such as the use of Sea Lion Exclusion Devices for all vessels in the squid trawl fishery.
+Additional mitigation measures have also be put in place, such as the use of Sea Lion Exclusion Devices for all vessels in the southern squid trawl fishery.